TwoRavens/raven-metadata-service/docs/source/preprocess_file_description.rst

         }

 .. data:: plottype

-    TODO: Description of the variable.
+PlotType describes the type of plot on the basis of the data of the variable.
+It is mainly classified as `Bar` and `Continuous`.
 Defaults
     Defaults to some thing or is calculated by ....

     .. code-block:: json